benva/grailed-notify/README.md

 # Grailed Notify

-A simple Python script that logs into your Grailed account and polls the site continuously, notifying you via SMS or e-mail of any notable deals.
+A simple Python script that logs into your Grailed account and polls the site continuously, notifying you via SMS or e-mail of any notable deals meeting your designer, category, and sizing specifications.

 ### Installation
 1. Clone the repository